Do your relationships take up too much headspace?

 Maybe you’re ashamed to admit it, but friendships are hard to navigate because everything feels personal – a last-minute cancellation, a missed birthday message, a slow reply that makes you think they’re mad at you.

-Distance feels deeply unsettling, consuming your attention, and you can’t properly relax until you hear from them again… until next time.
+Distance feels deeply unsettling, consuming your attention, and you can’t properly relax until you hear from them again.

-You replay conversations with everyone — even strangers — wondering how you came across or whether they’re judging you.
+You replay conversations with everyone, even strangers, wondering how you came across and whether you’ve been ‘too much’ or ‘not enough’.

 Saying no feels like a language you were never taught.
 The thought that someone may be annoyed with you for having boundaries creates so much fear that you avoid doing it altogether.